evancz/guide.elm-lang.org/interop/json.md

     ]
 ```

 We first try to just read an integer.
 If that fails, we try to read a string and then convert it to an integer with `String.toInt`.
-In your face crazy JSON!
+In your face, crazy JSON!

 ## Broader Context